BrunaCussiol/fashion_classifier/README.md

 ## Training & Evaluation

-- The model is trained on the filtered dataset, optimizing **category and attribute losses simultaneously**.
+- The model leverages transfer learning with a frozen EfficientNetB0 backbone, while jointly training two custom classification heads to predict both category and attribute outputs.
 - Evaluation is performed on a separate test set to measure **generalization performance**.
 - Weights from training are saved for inference and further evaluation.